AsterAether/CharacterCustomizer/README.md

   value in the config file
 * Doesn't overwrite default values if the config value is set to 0, improving forward compatibility
+* Multiplayer compatible, players can even have different configs if they want!
 * Small vanilla QoL fixes, enabled by default!
 * Extra features that can be enabled, that equip the Survivors with new behaviours!